Inducted 11 January 2014

 Jackie Sewell officially began his career at Meadow Lane in 1946 but had 'guested' for the club in more than 20 wartime fixtures.
 The striker is one of the finest players to have ever represented Notts County and is ranked third in the club's all-time goal-scoring chart behind Les Bradd and Tony Hateley.

-Sewell netted an impressive five hat-tricks during his time with the club - all of them at Meadow Lane.
-He also bagged four in the club record 11-1 victory over Newport County and, again, in a 9-0 thumping of Exeter City, which helped him to claim the top-scorer award in his first two seasons.
+Sewell netted five hat-tricks during his time with the club - all of them at Meadow Lane.
+He also bagged four in the club record 11-1 victory over Newport County and, again, in a 9-0 thumping of Exeter City, which helped him to claim the top scorer award in his first two seasons.

 Sewell proved that he was destined for the top by continuing to score regularly in the second tier and, in March 1951, against the wishes of the Notts fans, a bid of £34,500 from Sheffield Wednesday was accepted.
 Even though the British transfer record was shattered to take the striker to Hillsborough, there was plenty of unrest amongst the Magpies supporters, highlighting just how highly regarded he was at Meadow Lane.